uyuni-project/uyuni-rfc/accepted/00039-content-lifecycle-management.md

 ## Behavior after a Service Pack migration

-During a SP migration the user selects an update target and after this a base channel.
+During an SP migration the user selects an update target and after this a base channel.
 The base channel selection can be modified to select an *Environment* instead of a base channel.
 If a system is not attached to an *Environment* we should show the existing UI.
 Doing this we should change also the group which identifies the *Environment*.
 With this we would directly get also new states and formulas from the new selected *Environment*.